DaveWhiteh/crank-it-up/TESTING.md

 <img src="media/readme/testing/user_stories_secure_checkout.jpg" width="500">
 </details>

-+ The user will confidentily be able to provide all payment information allowing them checkout feeling that there payment will go through securely.
++ The user will confidently be able to provide all payment information allowing them to checkout feeling that their payment will go through securely.

 **View an order confirmation after checkout - I can make sure my order has gone through successfully and I haven't made any mistakes**